 On the other hand, in great literature, everyone is a reflection of ourselves.

 Or almost everyone.
 As I have also noted, there are real Iagos in the world.
 These are lost, they are too far gone and will probably never become whole again.

 But we need to remember that for most neo-Nazis, Klansmen, and Alt-Rightists, xenophobia and hatred are secondary.
 Their primary motivations comprise more primal fears: the fear of exclusion, dispossession, and abandonment.
 When we fight against them, when we offer sticks but no carrots, we are only intensifying those fears, and their hatred of us.

-Germany still suffers from the hard division between modernism and bigotry which almost destroyed the country.
+Germany still suffers from the hard division between modernism and bigotry which almost destroyed the country, and modernity with it.
 So perhaps they are more aware of the dead-end strategy of greeting anger with anger, and intolerance with intolerance.
 When we pursue retribution, we polarize the opposition, we give them fuel for their anger, and as we try to strip away their humanity, we lose our humanity as well.
 It becomes us against them, an insane football mentality where progress is impossible.

 If we choose to ridicule the extreme right, we need to remember that the long-term goal is not to exclude them; after all, that is what they seek to do to others.
 If we are to save our nation, we want to re-include them whenever possible.

 Because that is the central consideration in all of this: we cannot maintain our own humanity, by deny others their humanity.